 Medical assistant certification courses can be completed through a college, a technical school, or an online program.
 These programs usually take anywhere from 4 months to 2 years to complete.
 After course completion, medical assistants must pass an exam to earn their certificate.

-For example, Stepful has an online medical assistant program that takes 4 months to complete, costs under $2,000, includes an externship to help you get real-life experience, and leads to a Certified Clinical Medical Assistant certification.
+For example, Stepful has online medical assistant classes that takes 4 months to complete, costs under $2,000, includes an externship to help you get real-life experience, and leads to a Certified Clinical Medical Assistant certification.

 EMTs must complete an EMT certification course before they can start working.
 You must have a high school diploma or GED before starting your certification course.
 These courses cover airways, cardiology and resuscitation, EMS transport, emergency medical care, and obstetrics.